binio is the general base class, containing important method,

 rights to access it.

-- The end of the stream has been reached.
-Issued at the last byte in a
+- The end of the stream has been passed.
+Issued when you tried to read

 - Specifies the position inside a stream, from where a seek is started